a-kuhn/ReactPractice/notes.md

 1. create a server folder `mkdir server`
 1. **open new terminal window for creating client**, navigate into proj directory
 1. **in client terminal:** `npx create-react-app client` to create a client folder for your front-end react app
-    1. install front-end dependencies, usually `npm i axios @reach/router`
+    1. install front-end dependencies, usually `npm i axios @reach/router react-bootstrap bootstrap`
     1. your front-end package.json (inside client folder) should now have these dependencies listed
 1. create modularized back-end folder structure and files in server folder **<-- add link to back-end setup notes**
 1. **in server terminal:** `nodemon server.js` to run server